IvDen/GIS/README.md

 **WORK IN PROGRESS**

 **How to run**:
-1. put you secrets files to these directories
+1. put your secret files to these directories
    * `gis/secrets/`
      * `configurator`
        * `service_pass` //file with password for configurator